 If you have questions, PLEASE come see me and ask!
 I have scheduled office hours but you're welcome to come in at other times too.
 Study groups are encouraged!
 Many students find that working with classmates is the best way to learn and understand the material.
 Don't forget about the e-book and videos available on ALEKS.
-You are highly encouraged to attend office hours.

-Use the Learning Center / Math Café
+Use the Learning Center /Math Café